Rastercar/backend/shared/readme.md

-Mini crate for constants that are shared between other crates
+Main crate for libraries and DTOS shared by services